x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * It then runs the cmd as administrator by reflected dll attack.
 * From here on we can invoke a powershell elevated as admin and disable all security mechanisms, forcefully uninstall defender, and lock the file system in worst case.

-# Side Note :
+# Change log
-* Added File for win10| win11 versions.
+* after being notified of a windows 10 not working, i investigated the issue, main thing it would not work is solved.
-* Changed the main file to server editions.
+* Changed the main file to have os check handling, so the UAC Bypass gets served for the OS it sees.
-* Main issue why this not worked on windows 10 or 11 is, that the add user is not needed and conflicts in the non server editions...
+* This limitates the risk on failers with the code due to net \add command is not needed for the non windows server OS's...
-* There for i added a secodn ps1 file wihtout the add user to group, which would fix the issue on non server based OS.
+* Shortest way to solve this without need of 2 files is the OS check i implemented here.

 # Legal Disclaimer: